 Peter – Very well, $60 is my final offer.

 Brian (to the store owner) – He doesn’t know how to haggle!

-Of course the above example over-exaggerates the point, but it is important to be as savvy as possible when trying to negotiate with store owners.
-Some of the best savings can be made when you have a good understanding about just how much the store actually pays for their item.
+Of course, the above example exaggerates the point, but it is important to be as savvy as possible when trying to negotiate with store owners.
+Some of the best savings can be made when you have a good understanding of just how much the store actually pays for their item.
 The Internet is a powerful source for this kind of information.
-Whilst you might not arrive at the exact net figure, it should still give you a firm platform on which to base your negotiation on.
+Whilst you might not arrive at the exact net figure, it should still give you a firm platform on which to base your negotiation.

 Sensible Credit Card Usage

 Another great example provided by the aloof Mr. Griffin can be found when he is at a local lemonade stand:

 Lemonade girl – Sorry sir, I can’t take a credit card.
 I need real cash.

 Peter – Oh yeah?
 What are you selling?
 Meth, Ecstasy, Crack, Block, Dust?
 IN MY NEIGHBORHOOD, I DON’T THINK SO!